KumaTea/pytorch-aarch64/README.md

   * **Q:** Does this support CUDA / CUDNN?<br>**A: No**.
 [Check here](#cuda--cudnn-support) for more information.<br> <br>
   * **Q:** Does this run on Nvidia Jetson?<br>**A: Yes**, but extremely slow.
 Each Nvidia Jetson boards contains an Nvidia GPU, but this project only build cpu wheels.
 To better make use of your hardware, [build it yourself](build/torch.sh).<br> <br>

+### About PyTorch v1.8.0

+Starting from v1.8.0, the **official** wheels of PyTorch for `aarch64` has finally released!

+This project will focus on building other non-prebuilt packages.

 ### About PyTorch v1.6.0

 A fatal bug is encountered and [this patch][24] is applied while building PyTorch v1.6.0.